Why study Social and Economic Data Science in Konstanz?

 What will I learn?

-The modular structure of the programme covers methodological, mathematical, computational and statistical foundations of data science, advanced computational and statistical methods, programming and scripting, and applications to questions of crucial interest in economics, political science, psychology, and sociology.
+- The modular structure of the program covers methodological, mathematical, computational and statistical foundations of data science, advanced computational and statistical methods, programming and scripting, and applications to questions of crucial interest in political science, economics, psychology, and sociology.

 Is it for me?